apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Cache Key Manipulation <cachekey.en>`
    Allows some common cache key manipulations based on various HTTP request elements.

+:doc:`Cache Promotion Policies <cache_promote.en>`
+   Allows for control over which assets should be written to cache, or not.

 :doc:`Combo Handler <combo_handler.en>`
    Provides an intelligent way to combine multiple URLs into a single URL, and have Apache Traffic Server combine the components into one response.